Your Sales Managers Are Too Busy to Read This

 But then we asked the question a little differently.
 We wanted to know, why aren’t you coaching?
 When managers are asked to reflect on their own reasons for not coaching (as opposed to why they think other managers in their organization aren’t coaching), the issues of lack of skills or confidence were curiously down the list.
 Instead, the number one response was: I’m too busy.

-It’s not surprising, then, that sales managers decide to do something they know they’re good at instead of coaching, even if they believe in the value of coaching.
+It’s not surprising, then, that sales managers decide to do something they know they’re good at instead of coaching, even if they believe in the value of coaching and its impact on sales effectiveness.
 Whether they choose to address client issues, respond to leadership’s demands for updated forecasts, tackle sales rep performance challenges, juggle paperwork, attend internal meetings or scrutinize the CRM, any of these will seem a lot more attractive than coaching if they lack the confidence and skills and aren’t being held accountable for it.
 In many ways, it’s a self-fulfilling prophecy: These managers do indeed become too busy to coach.
 And that’s a serious problem.

 The Risks of Being Too Busy To Coach